 —Hudson Taylor and Lia Parifax, founders, Athlete Ally

-The stories in Gay Propaganda will appear in both English and Russian, in one volume.
-Gay Propaganda will be distributed as widely as possible through underground networks inside Russia, including via a free Russian-language e-book.
+The stories in Gay Propaganda appear both in English and Russian, in one volume.
+Gay Propaganda is distributed as widely as possible through underground networks inside Russia, including via a free Russian-language e-book.

 Print + E-book: $20/£14